 Wadi Rum (Valley of the Moon) is a desert wilderness in southern Jordan, 60km east of Jordan’s Red Sea port city, Aqaba.
 The valley covers about 778km² and is famed for its stunning landscape of sandstone and granite rocks.
-This is the desert scenery you see in films and storybooks with dramatic canyons, rolling sand dunes, clear night skies and small, isolated Bedouin communities.
-Iron oxide gives the landscape its reddish hue and millions of years of floods, wind and sand storms have smoothed and carved the gorges and natural arches and towers of sandstone.
+This is the desert scenery you see in films and storybooks with dramatic canyons, rolling sand dunes, clear night skies, and small, isolated Bedouin communities.
+Iron oxide gives the landscape its reddish hue and millions of years of floods, wind, and sand storms have smoothed and carved the gorges and natural arches and towers of sandstone.

 Human inhabitation in Wadi Rum can be traced back 12,000 years thanks to the inscriptions and paintings left on the desert rocks.
 Thousands of years ago Wadi Rum was part of the ancient trade routes from the Arabian Peninsula and Africa to the Mediterranean and Syria.
 Today most of Wadi Rum’s Bedouin community lives in Rum Village, the only settlement in the protected area.
-The local Bedouin still keep their traditional ways but are also involved in the tourism industry and offer overnight stays, cultural experiences and guide services in the desert.
+The local Bedouins still keep their traditional ways but are also involved in the tourism industry and offer overnight stays, cultural experiences, and guide services in the desert.

-The rugged landscape of Wadi Rum can be explored on camelback, on foot or on a thrilling jeep excursion, it is also possible to go rock climbing, hot air ballooning or star gazing.
+The rugged landscape of Wadi Rum can be explored on camelback, on foot, or on a thrilling jeep excursion, it is also possible to go rock climbing, hot air ballooning, or star gazing.
 There is plenty to see and do in Wadi Rum with points of interest including over 40,000 prehistoric rock paintings and inscriptions; abandoned ancient ruins and strange rock formations shaped by the elements.

 T. E. Lawrence introduced Wadi Rum to the Western world through his writing.
 Lawrence (Lawrence of Arabia) served as a British officer in the region and during WWI aided Prince Faisal Bin Hussein in the Arab Revolt of 1917 against the Ottomans.
 Lawrence called Wadi Rum “…vast, endless and God-like…” The release of the 1960s film “Lawrence of Arabia” brought Wadi Rum to the attention of the general public and it started to attract a steady flow of tourists.